plumed-testcenter/plumed-testcenter/pages/positions.md

 # Results

-The table below contains some of the positions that were output by the above command and the positions of the corresponding atoms that were output by the MD code.
+The first two columns in the table below contains some of the positions that were output by the above command and the positions of the corresponding atoms that were output by the MD code.
 If the PLUMED interface is working correctly these two sets of numbers should be identical.
+The third column contains the difference between these two numbers expressed as a percentage of $tolerance.